 Pandolfini's Rules of Chess, Rule #8:The Imperial Household Agency has seen reason.
 It is going to allow Xi Jinping, the heir apparent to the presidency of the People's Republic of China, to have an audience with the Emperor sometime this week.
 The hyper-sensitive bureaucrats of the Agency baulked at giving up one of their prerogatives: insisting on one-month's advance notice for anyone wishing to meet His Highness.
 It must have been especially galling to give up their precious to Ozawa Ichiro, currently leading his politial allies and minions on a visit to China.

 If you can't determine whether to accept or decline a sacrifice, accept it.

-I must admit: I look forward to the video of the mutual greeting.
+I look forward to the video.